About these numbers

 Genrank

-Genrank is the budget tier and the cheapest serious entry on the list.
+Genrank is the budget tier and the most affordable serious entry on the list.
 Public pricing starts at $49 per month.
 Surface coverage includes ChatGPT, Perplexity, Gemini, and AI Overviews.
 The product is built for solo operators and the prompt-cluster authoring is fast.
 Genrank is the tool to ship first when the buyer is testing whether AEO monitoring is worth a recurring subscription.
 The trade-off is multi-workspace, the agency feature surface is thin, and the tool does not graduate well to multi-client motion.

 Prismic AI Visibility